'I thought she was dead': Woman dragged under runaway Auckland bus opens up over horror crash

 "It felt like it was really loud and hot, and I just felt like I was being crushed.
 What I realised later was that I was being dragged down the road with the bus."

-Taking on social media, Annan continued to tell her incredible tale of survival, saying it was the "worst minute of her entire life".
+Talking on social media, Annan continued to tell her incredible tale of survival, saying it was the "worst minute of her entire life".

 "I am still processing, before I came out from under the bus and found Āria there was a minute or so where I thought she was dead, she was ripped from my hand, which at the time I thought was a bad thing.